randaalex/finance_bot/pkg/firefly/docs/AutocompleteApi.md

 > []AutocompleteTransactionID GetTransactionsIDAC(ctx).Query(query).Limit(limit).Execute()

-All transactions, complemented with their ID, of the user returned in a basic auto-complete array.
+Returns all transactions, complemented with their ID, of the user returned in a basic auto-complete array.

 ### Example